 - Environmental Leadership: In 2015, he published Laudato Si’, an encyclical on the environment, urging the world to take urgent action against climate change and to protect the planet for future generations.

-- Promoting Synodality: He sought to shift the Church towards more listening and dialogue, encouraging synods where bishops and laity could discuss issues more openly, including complex topics such as family life, divorce, and LGBTQ Catholics.
+- Promoting Synodality: He sought to shift the Church toward greater listening and dialogue, encouraging synods for open discussion.
+These addressed complex issues like family life, divorce, and LGBTQ Catholics.

-- Diplomatic Engagements: Francis helped broker the thawing of relations between the United States and Cuba and consistently called for peace in conflict zones, including Ukraine, Syria, and South Sudan.
+- Diplomatic Engagements: Francis helped broker improved relations between the United States and Cuba.
+He also consistently called for peace in conflict zones like Ukraine, Syria, and South Sudan.

-- Standing Firm on Justice: He spoke openly against clerical sexual abuse and initiated steps toward greater transparency and accountability, though critics argued for even stronger action.
+- Standing Firm on Justice: He spoke openly against clerical sexual abuse and took steps toward greater transparency and accountability.
+Critics, however, argued that stronger action was needed.

 A Final Message of Hope to a Troubled World

-Despite his advancing age and declining health including hospitalizations for infections and surgery to his colon, Francis remained visibly active until the end.
+Despite his age and health issues, including hospitalizations and colon surgery, Francis remained visibly active until the end.

 On Easter Sunday, still recovering from bilateral pneumonia, he appeared at St Peter’s Square.
 From the loggia of the basilica, he greeted thousands of worshippers gathered in the spring air.
 Unable to speak for long, he entrusted Archbishop Diego Ravelli to deliver his Urbi et Orbi message.

-“Urbi et Orbi,” meaning “to the city (of Rome) and to the world,” is the Pope’s solemn address and apostolic blessing, traditionally delivered from the balcony of St. Peter’s Basilica on major occasions like Easter, Christmas, and the election of a new pope.
+“Urbi et Orbi,” meaning “to the city and the world,” is the Pope’s solemn blessing.
+It is traditionally delivered from St. Peter’s Basilica on Easter, Christmas, and after a new pope’s election.

 “Christ is risen,” he proclaimed through Archbishop Ravelli.
 “Christ, my hope, has risen.”
 In his message, Francis urged believers to see the resurrection not as an abstract event but as a living force.
 One that transforms suffering, triumphs over hatred, and dispels darkness with light.
 “Love has triumphed over hatred, light over darkness, and truth over falsehood,” he said.
 “Forgiveness has triumphed over revenge.”

-Even in his final public appearance, Pope Francis remained steadfast in his lifelong mission: to call the world to compassion, peace, and mercy.
-He reminded the world that although evil persists in history, it no longer holds power over those who embrace the grace of Christ’s resurrection.
+In his final public appearance, Pope Francis stayed true to his mission of calling the world to compassion, peace, and mercy.
+He affirmed that while evil persists, it holds no power over those who embrace the grace of Christ’s resurrection.

 Tributes from around the world have poured in.
 French President Emmanuel Macron called him “a man of humility,” while others remembered his “contagious smile” and “boundless compassion.”
 His passing marks the end of a transformative era for the Catholic Church.
 One defined by openness, advocacy for the marginalized, and an unshakable commitment to peace.

-Just a month before his death, Francis had been discharged from the hospital after a long battle with a lung infection.
+A month before his death, Francis was discharged after battling a lung infection.
 His final message now stands as a profound epitaph.
 A voice still urging the world to heal, forgive, and embrace hope.

 With his passing, the ancient process of electing a new pope begins.
 But the spirit of Francis’s papacy and his final, urgent call for peace, will not be easily forgotten.